-- a) state that there are no grounds for altering the decision of the Residency Program Director, the RPC or the AD PGE and that the decision shall stand, or - b) grant the appeal if it is found that the Residency Program Director, the RPC or the AD PGE did not take into account relevant information related to a protected characteristic under the Ontario Human Rights Code, or - c) grant the appeal if it was found that the Appellant was able to establish that: - there is evidence of a factual error or procedural irregularity in the consideration of the appeal at a previous level of decision; and

-- that the previous body did not adhere to the principles of natural justice during the process. - In the case of dismissal based on an unsuccessful probation, it may direct that an evaluation(s) be removed, and/or that there be another evaluation(s) under such terms that the RPC may require. - e) In the case of dismissal by the Residency Program Director, the RPC or the AD PGE, it may reinstate the Appellant in the Program or reinstate with recommendation to the RPC for remediation or probation under such terms as the RPC may require (including directing that appropriate accommodation be provided to the Appellant).
+- state that there are no grounds for altering the decision of the Residency Program Director, the RPC or the AD PGE and that the decision shall stand, or - ii. approve the appeal if it is found that the Residency Program Director, the RPC or the AD PGE did not take into account relevant information related to a protected characteristic under the Ontario Human Rights Code, or - iii. approve the appeal if it is found that the Appellant is able to establish that: - a. there is evidence of a factual error or procedural irregularity in the consideration of a previous decision; and - b. that the previous body did not adhere to the principles of natural justice during the process. - iv.
+In the case of dismissal based on an unsuccessful probation, it may direct the program to engage in another evaluation process of the Appellant under such terms as RPC may require (including directing that appropriate accommodation be provided to the Appellant) - v.
+In the case of dismissal by the Residency Program Director, the RPC or the AD PGE, it may reinstate the Appellant in the Program or reinstate with recommendation to the RPC for remediation or probation under such terms as the RPC may require (including directing that appropriate accommodation be provided to the Appellant).